Ak-Chin Indian Community

-The Ak Chin Indian Community of the Maricopa (Ak-Chin) Indian Reservation (O'odham language: ʼAkĭ Ciñ O'odham) is a federally recognized tribe and Native American community located in the Santa Cruz Valley in Pinal County, Arizona, 37 miles south of Phoenix and near the City of Maricopa.
-The Community is composed mainly of Akimel Oʼodham and Tohono Oʼodham, as well as some ethnic Hia-Ced Oʼodham members.
+The Ak Chin Indian Community of the Maricopa (Ak-Chin) Indian Reservation (Oʼodham language: ʼAkĭ Ciñ Oʼodham) is a federally recognized tribe of Native Americans headquartered in the Santa Cruz Valley in Pinal County, Arizona, 37 miles south of Phoenix and near the city of Maricopa.

+The community is composed mainly of Akimel Oʼodham and Tohono Oʼodham, as well as some ethnic Hia-Ced Oʼodham people.
 According to the 2020 United States Census, the reservation has 1,070 residents.
-The Community comprises over 1,100 members that live on and off the reservation.
+The community comprises more than 1,100 citizens who live on and off the reservation.

 The Maricopa Reservation was established by the federal government in 1912, under President William Howard Taft; within a few months his administration reduced it by more than half, due to opposition from non-Native farmers in the area.
 Gaining federal recognition in 1961, the tribe has established a large agricultural operation, aided by gaining water rights to the Colorado River in a 1984 federal settlement.
 This settlement enabled it to continue using irrigation to support its agriculture and other needs.

-The Community opened a gaming casino in 1994, Harrah's Ak-Chin Casino, with related hotel facilities.
-In 2011 the casino and resort was the major contributor to the economy of Pinal County.
-In July 2011, the casino underwent a $20 million expansion, with addition of a new 152-room hotel tower that doubled its capacity.
-The resort now has 300 rooms, and an outdoor swimming pool, completed in 2012.
+The Ak-Chin Community opened a gaming casino in 1994, Harrah's Ak-Chin Casino, with related hotel facilities.
+In 2011, the casino and resort was the major contributor to the economy of Pinal County.
+In July 2011, the casino underwent a $20 million expansion, with the addition of a new 152-room hotel tower that doubled its capacity.
+The resort, completed in 2012, has 300 rooms and an outdoor swimming pool.

 In 2006, the Ak-Chin Indian Community purchased the Phoenix Regional Airport, which was later renamed Ak-Chin Regional Airport.
 Located near the Santa Cruz Commerce Center, the 170-acre Ak-Chin Regional Airport consists of an airport building with a 5,000 ft. runway.

 On July 1, 2010, the Ak-Chin Indian Community purchased the Royal Dunes golf course and renamed it as the Ak-Chin Southern Dunes Golf Club.